Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Methods

-We analyze the ringdown of GW190521 starting at 12~ms after $t_{\rm GPS}$.
-For a binary with redshifted mass $\sim 250~M_\odot$, this corresponds to a starting time $\sim 10M$ after the peak.
-While this choice is an extrapolation with respect to the nominal calibration time of the amplitude fits, it serves to amplify the signal--to--noise ratio (SNR) and is not expected to lead to appreciable biases at low--to--moderate SNRs~\cite{2018PhRvD..98j4020C,2021PhRvD.103l2002A,2025PhRvD.112h4080A}.
-Since the analysis of Ref.~\cite{2023PhRvL.131v1402C} finds that evidence for the presence of multiple modes is maximized at 6~ms after the peak, we also analyze the signal at $t_{\rm GPS}+6~\rm ms$.
-While, in principle, this starting time would configure a more severe extrapolation of the template, we find consistent recoveries of the parameters (mass, mass ratio, spins, and luminosity distance) at both starting times.
-We interpret this consistency as an a-posteriori validation of the robustness of the results.
+We analyze the ringdown of GW190521 starting at 6~ms and 12~ms after $t_{\rm peak}$.
+For a binary with redshifted mass $\sim 250~M_\odot$, these times correspond to $\sim 5M$ and $\sim 10M$, respectively.
+While a starting time of 12~ms is more conservative with respect to the physical model, 6~ms is less conservative but has a higher SNR.
+Both times constitute an extrapolation with respect to the nominal calibration time of the amplitude fits, which are reported at $20M$ after $t_{\rm EMOP}$.
+This extrapolation serves to amplify the SNR and is not expected to lead to appreciable biases at low-to-moderate SNRs~\cite{2018PhRvD..98j4020C,2021PhRvD.103l2002A,2025PhRvD.112h4080A}.
+We find consistent recoveries of the parameters (total mass, mass ratio, spins, and luminosity distance) at both starting times.
+We interpret this consistency as an \textit{a posteriori} internal validation of the robustness of our analysis.
+Moreover, at the SNRs considered here (see Sec.~\ref{sec:snr}), we expect the waveform template to be robust for mismatches ${\mathcal{M} \lesssim 0.1}$~\cite{2024arXiv240106845T}, which is at least an order of magnitude higher than the typical mismatches reported in Ref.~\cite{2025PhRvD.112d4058N}.
+However, note that this assumes that there are no systematics between the template and the true waveforms; the role of systematics is discussed in Sec.~\ref{sec:discussion}.

-The duration of the analysis segment after each start time is set to 0.1~s for all detectors.
+The duration of the analysis segment after each start time is set to 0.1~s for all detectors, as in Ref.~\cite{2020ApJ...900L..13A}.
+We load the strain data using the \texttt{catalog} module from \textsc{PyCBC} and downsample them to $2048~\rm Hz$ with the \texttt{decimate} method from \texttt{scipy.signal}.
+See Ref.~\cite{2025PhRvD.111d4070S} for recent developments on data conditioning techniques, and the Supplement to Ref.~\cite{2025PhRvL.135k1403A} (Appendix IIB2) for small differences that can arise when analyzing different signal lengths.
+We whiten the time-domain strain following the procedure described in Ref.~\cite{2024PhRvD.110h3010P} (see their Appendix~A1).